 - Contemporary, creative and interactive learning approaches facilitate your learning.

-We have recently developed an innovative Masters in Person-centred Practice (PcP) Framework with a suite of course routes which place the values of person-centredness at their core.
-These routes offer practitioners the opportunity to build upon their experience and develop an understanding of the knowledge and evidence that positively contribute to the health and wellbeing of persons, groups and populations.
+We have recently developed our innovative Masters in Person-Centred Practice (PcP) Framework with a suite of course routes which place the values of person-centredness at their core.
+These routes offer practitioners the opportunity to build upon their experience and develop an understanding of the knowledge and evidence that positively contributes to the health and wellbeing of persons, groups and populations.
 You can opt to study the route which best meets your professional background and future aspirations.

 Nursing and Midwifery Council (NMC) Registered Nurses already working in, or wishing to work in, the community can undertake a specified group of modules that allows them to achieve a community qualification or registration recognised by the NMC in District Nursing, Health Visiting or School Nursing.

 There are three core modules that enable you to obtain a PgCert.
 You will then study modules appropriate to your desired route.

 The routes in the Person-Centred Practice Framework seek to influence and enable the transformative processes of personal and professional development through engagement, facilitation and evaluation of person-centred teaching and learning approaches.
 It is designed to meet the professional needs of practitioners from all disciplines working in a variety of different health and social care settings.